 Budget vs. Performance

 The market offers a wide range of stylus pens, from basic, affordable passive options to premium, feature-rich active styluses.
-While high-end models like the Apple Pencil offer unmatched precision and integration within their ecosystem, many excellent mid-range active styluses (e.g., from Adonit, JamJake, or Wacom Bamboo) provide impressive features at a more accessible price point.
+While high-end models like the Apple Pencil provide unmatched precision and integration within their ecosystem, many excellent mid-range active styluses (e.g., from Adonit, JamJake, or Wacom Bamboo) offer impressive features at a more accessible price point.
 Balance your budget with the level of precision and functionality you truly need.

 Mastering Your Digital Canvas: Tips for Effective Stylus Use